amerywu/ikodaSparse/README.md

 The main function of ikodaSparse is to manipulate large sparse data.

 ### ikodaSparse can:
+1. Maintain a map of numeric feature identifiers with text names
+1. Maintain a map of numeric labels/targets with text labels
-1. Remove columns
+1. Remove columns/features
-1. Reorder columns
+1. Reorder columns/features
 1. Add columns
 1. Remove rows by label/target
 1. Perform mathematical operations, both row wise and column wise